Things to Do on the South Rim of Black Canyon of the Gunnison National Park

 You can explore Black Canyon of the Gunnison from both its North Rim and South Rim.
 The South Rim is the more popular, busier, developed side of the canyon while the North Rim is much quieter and a bit more primitive with fewer facilities.
 If given a choice, most visitors choose to spend their time in the National Park on the South Rim.
 In this post, we’ll cover all the must-sees and best things to do along the South Rim of the Black Canyon of the Gunnison, go over how much time you’ll need to explore the South Rim, and give you our take on which side of the canyon we liked more!

-South Rim Black Canyon Gunnison Things to Do
+North Rim versus South Rim of Black Canyon of the Gunnison

 Where is the Black Canyon of the Gunnison National Park?